RoboJackets/robocup-software/docs/source/utilities.rst

 Continuous Integration
 --------------------------------------------------
-We use github actions.
+We use Github Actions.
 The configuration for that can be found in ``.github/workflows``.